 (a) Federal Requirements.
-Each supervisory union, supervisory district, school, and independent school shall adopt and implement policies consistent with the federal Protection of Pupil Rights Act, (20 U.S.C. § 1232h), regarding surveys, analyses, and evaluations.
-Each school district and independent school shall comply with requirements related to invasive physical examinations in accordance with the Protection of Pupil Rights Act, 20 U.S.C. § 1232h.
+Each supervisory union or supervisory district, school shall adopt and implement policies consistent with the federal Protection of Pupil Rights Act, (20 U.S.C. § 1232h), regarding surveys, analyses, and evaluations.
+Each school district and school shall comply with requirements related to invasive physical examinations in accordance with the Protection of Pupil Rights Act, 20 U.S.C. § 1232h.

 (b) State Requirements.
-Each school district and independent school shall comply with requirements of state law relative to vision and hearing screening, immunization, and child abuse reporting.
-Supervisory Unions shall participate in interagency teams as required by 33 V.S.A. § 4303 and any other requirement of law.
+Each school district and school shall comply with requirements of state law relative to vision and hearing screening, immunization, and child abuse reporting.
+Supervisory unions shall participate in interagency teams as required by 33 V.S.A. § 4303 and any other requirement of law.